openhive-network/HAfAH/src/hive_fork/Readme.md

 The postgres extension is written in events source architecture style.
 It means that during live syncing hived only schedules events, and then applications process them at their own pace.

+The extension is designed to work with transaction isolation level `READ COMMITTED`, what is the default for PostgreSQL.
+More about transaction isolation [here](https://www.postgresql.org/docs/10/transaction-iso.html).

 It is possible to have multiple applications which process blocks independent on each other.

 Blocks data are stored in two separated, but similar tables for irreversible and potentialy reversible blocks.